 A: The short-circuit transfer mode is not recommended for aluminum.
 It’s almost impossible to obtain good fusion and the weld will be prone to breaking or cracking.
 It should certainly not be used when appearance or strength is an issue.

 In spray transfer, molten droplets are smoothly transferred from the electrode to the puddle.
 The arc is very smooth and stable and produces a nice appearance with good fusion at the sides.
-Since it involves high heat, burn-through can be an issue on thin (1/8-in. or less) material, so it requires a faster travel speed and a thin gauge (.030-in) filler wire to keep the heat input down.
-It’s not suitable for out-of-position welds, though.
-For that, pulsed welding is recommended.
+Since it involves high heat, burn-through can be an issue on thin (1/8 inch or less) material, so it requires a faster travel speed and a thin-gauge (.030-inch) filler wire to keep the heat input down.

 With pulsed welding, or pulsed MIG, you’re always in spray transfer mode; the wire will transfer across the arc, then drop to a lower amperage, allowing the puddle to cool while maintaining the arc.
 This allows for out-of-position welding, and the pulse agitates the weld puddle, aiding the cleaning action.
-Because the heat input can be better controlled, (on some machines, you can even shape the pulse waves) you can weld thinner gauge material and use a larger diameter wire (up to 3/64”), with a decreased chance of burn-through and increased deposition rates.
+Because the heat input can be better controlled, (on some machines, you can even shape the pulse waves) you can weld thinner-gauge material and use a larger-diameter wire (up to 3/64 inch), with a decreased chance of burn-through and increased deposition rates.

-Because you can use .045-inch filler wire to weld thin gauge material, you not only increase the deposition rate and aid feeding by using a stiffer wire, you can save money on filler wire.
-The same distributor who charges $92 for a 20-lb. spool of .030-in aluminum filler wire (see above), charges $74.00 for a 20-lb spool of .045-inch wire — a difference of $0.90 per pound.
+Because you can use 3/64-inch filler wire to weld thin-gauge material, you not only increase the deposition rate and aid feeding by using a stiffer wire, you can save money on filler wire.
+The same distributor who charges $170.24 for a 16-pound spool of .035-inch aluminum filler wire (see above), charges $200.20 for a 22-pound spool of 3/64-inch wire — a difference of $0.63 per pound.
 Add in the decreased time and materials for rejected parts, and pulsed MIG may look like an attractive alternative, depending on your particular application.
-A new feature on the Millermatic® 350P, an industry leader in aluminum pulsed welding technology, is the Aluminum Pulse Hot Start, which automatically provides more arc power to eliminate the "cold start" that is inherent to aluminum starts.

-Pulsed MIG has come a long way in recent years.
-It has become very easy to use and very easy to train operators to make quality welds— much easier that to train a TIG operator.
-Plus the appearance of a pulsed MIG weld can rival that of a TIG weld.
-An all-in-one pulsed MIG unit can cost 30% less than an industrial power source, pulsing controls and bench-top style wire feeder, while offering comparable or superior aluminum performance and easy-to-use controls.
+Pulsed MIG is simple to use and a very easy process to train operators to make quality welds with — much easier than it is to train a TIG operator.
+Plus, the appearance of a pulsed MIG weld can rival that of a TIG weld.